Shane McAnally

-Shane McAnally (born October 12, 1974) is an American country music singer, songwriter, and record producer.
-Originally a solo artist for Curb Records in 1999, McAnally charted three singles on Hot Country Songs, including the No. 31 "Are Your Eyes Still Blue".
-McAnally left the country music business in 2000 and returned in 2006 as a songwriter, having initial success on that front with "Last Call" by Lee Ann Womack.
-He began working as a producer in 2013 with Kacey Musgraves' debut album Same Trailer Different Park.
+Shane Lamar McAnally (born October 12, 1974) is an American country music singer, songwriter, and record producer.
+He debuted as a singer in 1999 with his self-titled album on Curb Records.
+This project produced three singles on the Billboard Hot Country Songs charts, including "Are Your Eyes Still Blue".

+After a hiatus from music, McAnally returned to songwriting, having his first major success with "Last Call" by Lee Ann Womack in 2008.
 From the early 2010s onward, McAnally has worked almost exclusively as a songwriter and producer.
+Artists with whom he has worked include Old Dominion, Midland, and Kacey Musgraves.
+He has won four Grammy Awards and multiple awards from the Country Music Association (CMA).
+In 2023, he collaborated with Brandy Clark in writing the musical Shucked.

 Musical career

-Shane McAnally was born October 12, 1974, in Mineral Wells, Texas.
+Shane Lamar McAnally was born October 12, 1974, in Mineral Wells, Texas.
 He began performing at local clubs at the age of 12 and appeared on Star Search when he was 14, singing Dan Hill's "Sometimes When We Touch."
 He moved to Branson, Missouri at 15, then to Nashville at 19.

 McAnally and music producer Rich Herring recorded a demo of a song that McAnally had written.
 The song, "Just One Touch", earned McAnally a publishing deal as well as a recording contract with Curb Records.
 In 1999, McAnally signed with Curb and began recording his first album for the label as well as his first single.
 "Say Anything" was released in 1999 as his debut single.
 The song peaked at No. 41 on the US Billboard Hot Country Songs chart.
-The follow-up single, "Are Your Eyes Still Blue", became his first top 40 single, peaking at No. 31.
+The follow-up single, "Are Your Eyes Still Blue", became his only top 40 single as a singer, peaking at No. 31.
 McAnally charted a third and final time with "Run Away", which reached No. 50.
 All three tracks appeared on a self-titled debut album released on Curb in 2000 before he left the label.